tytydraco/yessleep/out/The_Blue_Face_murders_part_2.md

 The people we interviewed weren’t of much use.
 One was an old lady that couldn’t even hear a car exploding and the other one was wasted from his night at a bar.

-The choice of target isn’t even that specific really, one was a 11 years old Chihuahua the other one was a parrot and the other was a gold fish.
+The choice of target isn’t even that specific between the two victims really, one was a 11 years old Chihuahua the other one was a parrot.

 The pet killings feel more like practice than a proper killing streak really, as sick as this sounds, testing their luck, studying the average security measures of Basset’s residents